[Exclusive] European navies must stay on Suez trade routes, EU diplomats warn

 But multilateral bodies, such as the African Union and UN, were failing to halt its spiral into chaos, "putting more onus on the EU and other international actors to step in", Borrell's service said.

-"The United Nations (UN) is also suffering from dysfunctional multilateralism as interests clash and divisions in the UN Security Council deepen," it said, painting a bleak picture of trends in world affairs.
+"The United Nations is also suffering from dysfunctional multilateralism as interests clash and divisions in the UN Security Council deepen," it said, painting a bleak picture of trends in world affairs.

-"Somalia ranks as one of the worst countries worldwide for women," the EU report also added, in passing.
+"Somalia ranks as one of the worst countries worldwide for women," the EU report added, in passing.

-"Gender-based Violence (GBV), female genital mutilation and discrimination against Somali women are widespread," it said.
+"Gender-based violence, female genital mutilation and discrimination against Somali women are widespread," it said.